fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 <!-- ------------------------ -->
 ## Complete configuration of FullContact App
-Once installed there are a few more steps that need to be complete before the FullContact for Snowflake application can function.
+Once installed there are a few more steps that need to be completed before the FullContact for Snowflake application can function.
 Follow these instructions by pasting and running the following SQL in a new SQL worksheet.

 1) Create and grant access to API INTEGRATION

 > aside positive
 >
 >  The `API INTEGRATION` is used to check your license key, allowed usage, and report usage summary counts back to FullContact.
-Your raw data never leaves Snowflake as the app executes nativly and FullContact will not have access to your raw data unless you decide to share it with us using a normal secure share.
+Your raw data never leaves Snowflake as the app executes natively and FullContact will not have access to your raw data unless you decide to share it with us using a normal secure share.

 ```sql
 CREATE API INTEGRATION IF NOT EXISTS FC_API_INT_FULLCONTACT_IDENTITY_SOLUTIONS